Seeking the services of a real-estate broker, who was formerly referred to as a real estate agent, is not mandatory.

 CONSULT THE PUBLICATION: Purchase and sale of a condo: Everything you should know at pages 236 and following.

-Brokerage transcation Certificate of location Declarations of the seller Loss ratio Québec Real Estate Brokerage Self-Regulating Agency (Organisme d’autoréglementation du courtage immobilier du Québec) Real estate agency Real estate broker Request for information to the syndicate of co-ownership (DRCOP)
+Brokerage transcation Certificate of location Declaration of the seller Loss ratio Offer to purchase (promise to purchase) Québec Real Estate Brokerage Self-Regulating Agency (Organisme d’autoréglementation du courtage immobilier du Québec) Real estate agency Real estate broker Request for information to the syndicate of co-ownership (DRCOP)